CD Projekt appoints new game director for Cyberpunk 2077

 His appointment follows the departure of former game quest director Mateusz Tomaszkiewicz, while former game director Adam Badowski will focus on the company's transformation.

-Cyberpunk 2077 was one of the most anticipated games in 2020, but was bug-ridden when it was released in December and remains delisted from Sony’s PlayStation Store.
+Cyberpunk 2077 was one of the most anticipated games in 2020, but was bug-ridden when it was released in December and remains delisted from Sony's (6758.T) PlayStation Store. read more

 CD Projekt plans free downloadable content for the game and to release it for next generation consoles this year, it said in March.